black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Recursion-by-Building-a-Decimal-to-Binary-Converter/README.md

 You can do this in a single step.

 Inside your while loop, set input equal to the quotient of input divided by 2.
 Also, remember to use Math.floor() to round the quotient down.

+# Step 40
+In the previous version of this function, you pushed the remainder of input divided by 2 to binaryArray.
+Then later you reversed and joined the entries into a binary number string.

+But it would be easier to use string concatenation within the loop to build the binary string from right to left, so you won't need to reverse it later.

+First, use the remainder operator (%) to set binary equal to the remainder of input divided by 2.